Rod Carey

-Roderick Charles Carey (born July 24, 1971) is an American football coach and former player.
+Roderick Charles Carey (born July 24, 1971) is an American college football coach and former player who last served as the offensive coordinator for the Indiana Hoosiers.
 He served as the head football coach at Northern Illinois University from 2012 to 2018 and Temple University from 2019 to 2021.

 Early years

 Carey was born in Madison, Wisconsin and played college football as a center at Indiana University Bloomington from 1990 to 1993.